gerhynes/python-notes/README.md

 ```

 When you make a json request, it comes back as one giant string.
 You need to use the `json` method to turn it into a Python dictionary.

+### Sending Requests with Params

+A query string is a way to pass data to a server as part of a GET request: `http://www.example.com/?key1=value1&key2=value2`

+The params are the kay value pairs you include in it.